 - Join us to receive free offers and discounts

 As simple as that.
-Depending on your audience, your email campaigns and offers, you’ll tailor the specific offer and guide them through the signup process without irritating.
+Depending on your audience, your email campaigns, and offers, you’ll tailor the specific offer and guide them through the signup process without irritating them.

 4. Content upgrades

 Use your most visited content to offer additional value for your readers.
 Like, if you have an article that talks about mobile photography, provide a list of tools people can use.
 Something like photo editing apps, video editing apps, something that further benefit your audience in exchange for their email address.

 As you see, a content upgrade can be anything from a checklist to a recorded webinar or even a printable!
 It all comes down to you and your valuable, relevant offer in exchange for an email address.

 In addition to all these tools, how about some bonus tips for improving your list-building efforts?
 Use photo/video tools to create captivating content that converts!
 And by that, we mean use tools like Canva or Zoom to develop and record – freely – visuals, short videos, or webinars.
 Canva is a great freemium tool that lets you create stunning visuals for pretty much any and every purpose you need.
 Zoom is more and more becoming the next great thing in live chat and enables you to record your video, so it’s good if you want to have a freebie webinar or short lead magnet messages.